SUPPORTING POLYAMOROUS COUPLES

 It's not uncommon for couples to come to my practice because one partner is interested in non-monogamy and the other is not.
 Let me help you determine a path that is right for both of you.

-Here's a video from one of my non-monogamy focused therapist-mentors, Esther Perel:
+Check out this video from one of my non-monogamy focused therapist-mentors, Esther Perel to get an idea of my thoughts on relationships.

 WHAT I DON'T DO